Do you want to move your site or blog from WordPress.com to WordPress.org?

 Go to the Site Redirect page on your WordPress.com account and select your old site to redirect.

 The redirect functionality is priced at $13 USD per year.
 This upgrade provides 301 redirect allowing your site’s visitors and search engines to be automatically redirected to your new site.

-Now you might be wondering, how long should I keep paying for this redirect feature?
+You might be wondering, “how long should I keep paying for this redirect feature?”
 The answer is as long as you want to.
-However, we recommend you to keep this feature at least for 2 years.
+However, we recommend you to keep this feature for at least for 2 years.
 This way you’re giving enough time to your users to memorize your new domain name.

 If you are changing domains, then another thing you want to do is update all in post URLs.
 If you’ve ever inter-linked your posts, then make sure to update those links in your new site.